Resource-Efficient Quantum Optimization via Higher-Order Encoding: Conclusion

 \section{Conclusion}

-We showed that using HUBO formulations circumvents resource bottlenecks that often constrain the practical quantum optimization of COPs.
+We showed that using HUBO formulations can substantially reduce resource bottlenecks that often constrain the practical quantum optimization of COPs.
 Although one might assume that higher-order interactions would increase quantum hardware demands, our results on three representative problems reveal the opposite.
-HUBO encoding requires exponentially fewer qubits compared to QUBO, and more importantly, leads to substantial reductions in the number of CNOT and single-qubit gates.
+HUBO encoding requires significantly fewer qubits compared to QUBO, and more importantly, leads to substantial reductions in the number of CNOT and single-qubit gates.
 For each problem class, we observe a reduction of CNOT gates by 89.6 -- 100\%, which makes experimental realization more feasible for current and near-term quantum devices.

 In addition to these resource savings, we have developed a general framework for constructing HUBO models, together with the open-source Python package \cite{Koch_PyHUBO_2025}.
 This equips the community with a framework to efficiently formulate COPs on quantum hardware, helping to mitigate current resource limitations, and, for quadratic problems, ensures that the Hamiltonian construction scales polynomially with problem size.